With the rise of walking football, it is no longer a young man’s game.

 The History of Walking Football

 Just like its more established sibling, walking football can trace its roots back to the English Midlands.
 It was devised and first played at the Chesterfield FC Community Trust as recently as 2011.
 There were several philosophies behind its birth.
-Men were getting to the age where the pace of the game was either too much for their bodies, or younger, faster, fitter players were dominating the games, making them less enjoyable and uneven contests.
+Men were getting to the age where the pace of the game was either too much for their bodies.
+Also, younger, faster, fitter players were dominating the games, making them less enjoyable and uneven contests.

 Age categories were one proposed resolution, but this still discounted those who were physically incapable of taking part in the rough and tumble of the “normal” game.
-The options were to give up, retire to more leisurely pursuits, or come up with a new format of the game they loved—one that would still provide health benefits and the camaraderie and banter that only comes with team sports, especially football.
+The options were to give up, retire to more leisurely pursuits, or come up with a new format of the game they loved.
+One that would still provide health benefits and the camaraderie and banter that only comes with team sports, especially football.

-The sport may have gradually found itself growing in popularity, but it was always restricted to a handful of clubs in England, and it would have remained so, were it not for a catalyst in an unlikely guise.
+The sport may have gradually found itself growing in popularity, but it was always restricted to a handful of clubs in England.
+It would have remained so, were it not for a catalyst in an unlikely guise.
 In 2014, an advert for Barclays Bank aired in the UK, featuring the sport.
 Immediately, interest and participation went through the roof.
 This impetus was further enhanced in 2017 when Sky Sports made a documentary.
 Clubs were springing up all over the UK, with many featuring memberships in the hundreds.

 As participation increased, so did competitions, both domestically and internationally.
 In years to come—and not as many as you may think—there might be almost as much talk and speculation about Chesterfield winning the walking football cup as there is about Manchester City winning their first Champions League.